Vietanh-Vu/BookingHotelManagement/README.md

      ```

    - Open the browser then connect to the link [http://localhost:8080/admin/login](http://localhost:8080/admin/login) to start using the web app.

+   - The admin account is:
+     - Email: vuvietanh@gmail.com
+     - Password: 123

 ## Technologies Used